Michael Ventris: Decipherment

 At the beginning of the 20th century, archaeologist Arthur Evans began excavating an ancient site at Knossos, on the island of Crete.
-In doing so he uncovered a great many clay tablets inscribed with two unknown scripts, Linear A and Linear B. Evans attempted to decipher both in the following decades, with little success.
+In doing so, he uncovered a great many clay tablets inscribed with two unknown scripts, Linear A and Linear B. Evans attempted to decipher both in the following decades, with little success.

 In 1936, Evans hosted an exhibition on Cretan archaeology at Burlington House in London, home of the Royal Academy.
-It was the jubilee anniversary (50 years) of the British School of Archaeology in Athens, contemporaneous owners and managers of the Knossos site.
-Evans had given the site to them some years previously.
-Villa Ariadne, Evans's home there, was now part of the school.
-Boys from Stowe school were in attendance at one lecture and tour conducted by Evans himself at age 85.
-Ventris, 14 years old, was present and remembered Evans walking with a stick.
-The stick was undoubtedly the cane named Prodger which Evans carried all his life to assist him with his short-sightedness and night blindness.
+It was the jubilee anniversary (50 years) of the British School of Archaeology in Athens, owners and managers of the Knossos site.
+Evans had given them the site with his Villa Ariadne house some years previously.
+Boys from Stowe School were in attendance at one lecture and tour conducted by the 85-year-old Evans himself.
+Ventris, aged 14 at the time, was present and remembered Evans walking with a stick, probably the cane named Prodger, which Evans carried all his life to assist him with his short-sightedness and night blindness.
 Evans held up tablets of the unknown scripts for the audience to see.
-During the interview period following the lecture, Ventris immediately confirmed that Linear B was as yet undeciphered, and determined to decipher it.
+During the interview period following the lecture, Ventris spoke up to confirm that Linear B was as yet undeciphered, and he determined to decipher it.

 In 1940, the 18-year-old Ventris had an article "Introducing the Minoan Language" published in the American Journal of Archaeology.
 Ventris's initial theory was that Etruscan and Linear B were related and that this might provide a key to decipherment.
 Although this proved incorrect, it was a link he continued to explore until the early 1950s.

 Shortly after Evans died, Alice Kober noted that certain words in Linear B inscriptions had changing word endings – perhaps declensions in the manner of Latin or Greek.
-Using this clue, Ventris constructed a series of grids associating the symbols on the tablets with consonants and vowels.
-While which consonants and vowels these were remained mysterious, Ventris learned enough about the structure of the underlying language to begin guessing.
-Kober was a classics professor at Brooklyn College and had done extensive work on Linear B. Ventris acknowledged her work as having made a significant contribution to his own work.
+Using this basis, Ventris constructed a series of grids associating the symbols on the tablets with consonants and vowels.
+While which consonants and vowels these were remained mysterious, Ventris learned enough about the structure of the underlying language to begin experimenting.